killer0071234/python-zamg/CONTRIBUTING.md

 ## Pre-commit

-You can use the [pre-commit](https://pre-commit.com/) settings included in the repostory to have code style and linting checks.
+You can use the [pre-commit](https://pre-commit.com/) settings included in the repository to have code style and linting checks.

 With `pre-commit` tool already installed, activate the settings of the repository: